-CMHW 5620: The Clinical Relationship and Therapeutic Communication (1 units)
+CMH 5620: The Clinical Relationship and Therapeutic Communication (3 units)

-This course provides an overview of key concepts and methods in therapeutic communication and the clinical relationship.
-The relationship between therapist and client is one of the central concerns of contemporary theories of therapeutic change.
-This course explores the relationship between therapist and client from the perspectives of contemporary psychodynamics, person-centered, feminist and queer theories.
-It provides various perspectives on transference and countertransference, the working alliance and the therapeutic partnership and how to work with these dynamics in the clinical setting.
-The course includes role-plays and simulations to further the understanding of therapeutic communication.
+This course provides an intermediate level of exploration of the clinical relationship and therapeutic communication.
+The relationship between the therapist and client is one of the central concepts in contemporary psychotherapeutic change.
+The course explores that relationship from the perspectives of person-centered, feminist and queer theories that include an exploration of class, race and identity on those relationships.
+This course will provide comparative perspectives on transference, countertransference, the working relationship and how to work with these dynamics in the community mental health setting.
+The course includes role plays and simulations, as well as the use of case material from practicum settings.

 This culminating course provides an opportunity for students to reflect on their processes of personal and academic integration in the CMH program.
 Students will demonstrate the following: key learning from theoretical and conceptual standpoints, and knowledge of community and public mental health systems and clinical experiences.

-CMHW: Advanced Topics in Community Mental Health (1 unit)
+CMH 6678: Advanced Topics in Community Mental Health (3 units)

 This course will explore theory and practice of current issues affecting public mental health and the provision of mental health services in the community.
 This focus of the class will change year to year to allow for greater breadth of coverage of the current mental health-related issues of the day.
 For example, the focus might be on the impact of community violence on mental health service provision; when our clients are immigrants; the impact of multi-generational trauma on families; the use of a specific best practice in CMH; the use of specific community-informed practices at use in public mental health.
 The course may include an online component and fieldwork in the community as part of class requirements.